nazdridoy/ngpt/docs/api/README.md

 2. **Configuration Utilities**: Functions for managing configuration files and settings
 3. **CLI Components**: Modular CLI utilities that can be reused in custom applications
 4. **CLI Configuration Utilities**: Functions for managing CLI-specific configurations
+5. **Logging Utilities**: Tools for logging conversations and errors

 ## Table of Contents